What Specific Areas Must a Hazardous Waste Permit Address?

 - Land Disposal Restrictions

 Resource Conservation and Recovery Act (RCRA) regulations require TSDFs to control the emissions of volatile organic compounds (VOCs) from process vents in certain hazardous waste treatment processes; hazardous waste management equipment (e.g., valves, pumps, compressors); and containers, tanks, and surface impoundments.
-See also RCRA Organic Air Emission Standards for TSDFs and Generators for guidance.
+Refer to also: RCRA Organic Air Emission Standards for TSDFs and Generators.

 Corrective action is a requirement under RCRA that TSDFs investigate and clean up hazardous releases into soil, ground water, surface water and air.
 RCRA permits issued to TSDFs must include provisions for corrective action as well as financial assurance to cover the costs of implementing those cleanup measures.